bosley/truk/docs/language/testing.md

 ## Limitations

-- No test filtering (all tests in a file run)
+- No built-in test filtering (but can be implemented using command-line arguments)
 - No test parallelization
 - No test coverage reporting
 - No parameterized tests